Paris Peace Conference (1919–1920): Overview and direct results

 The major decisions were the establishment of the League of Nations; the five peace treaties with defeated enemies; the awarding of German and Ottoman overseas possessions as "mandates", chiefly to members of the British Empire and to France; reparations imposed on Germany; and the drawing of new national boundaries, sometimes with plebiscites, to better reflect the forces of nationalism.
-The main result was the Treaty of Versailles, with Germany, which in section 231 assigned the liability for damaged caused to the Allies by "the aggression of Germany and her allies" to the defeated Central Powers.
-This provision proved humiliating for Germany and set the stage for significant reparations Germany was supposed to pay.
-Germany paid only a small portion, before reparations ended in 1931.
-According to British historian A. J. P. Taylor the treaty seemed to Germans "wicked, unfair" and "dictation, a slave treaty" but one which they would repudiate at some stage if it "did not fall to pieces of its own absurdity."
+The main result was the Treaty of Versailles, which, in section 231, assigned to Germany the liability for damages caused to the Allies by "the aggression of Germany and her allies" This provision proved humiliating for Germany and set the stage for significant reparations Germany was supposed to pay.
+Germany paid only a small portion before reparations ended in 1931.
+According to British historian A. J. P. Taylor the treaty seemed to Germans "wicked, unfair" and "dictation, a slave treaty" but one that they would repudiate at some stage if it "did not fall to pieces of its own absurdity."

 As the conference's decisions were enacted unilaterally and largely on the whims of the Big Four, Paris was effectively the center of a world government during the conference, which deliberated over and implemented the sweeping changes to the political geography of Europe.
-Most famously, the Treaty of Versailles itself weakened the German military and placed liability for the war and substantial reparations on Germany's shoulders, and the later humiliation and resentment in Germany is often considered to be one of the direct causes of the Nazi Party's electoral successes and one of the indirect causes of World War II.

 The League of Nations proved controversial in the United States since critics said it subverted the powers of the US Congress to declare war.
-The US Senate did not ratify any of the peace treaties and so the United States never joined the League.
+The US Senate did not ratify any of the peace treaties, so the United States never joined the League.
 Instead, the 1921–1923 Harding administration concluded new treaties with Germany, Austria, and Hungary.
 The German Weimar Republic was not invited to attend the conference at Versailles.
-Representatives of White Russia but not Communist Russia were at the conference.
+Representatives of White Russia, but not Communist Russia, were at the conference.
 Numerous other nations sent delegations to appeal for various unsuccessful additions to the treaties, and parties lobbied for causes ranging from independence for the countries of the South Caucasus to Japan's unsuccessful proposal for racial equality to the other great powers.